barryclark/jekyll-now/_posts/2016-09-17-harry-potter-and-the-feminist-rant.md

 However, as I was reading this piece, I was frequently frustrated and defensive with the authors and their claims.
 I am not exactly even sure I can pinpoint 100% why.
 Despite their critique of a favorite literary work, it is unlikely a result of protective fandom as I am not as rabid a fan as some.
 In fact, I didn’t read the series until after all of the movies had been released to screen even though I lived during a time when my teenage friends would go to book release parties for Rowling’s latest installments.

 Perhaps it is just my own idea of what it means to be critical of what amounts to a children’s book.
 Yes, it is frequently read and enjoyed by persons of all ages.
-However, it was originally written with the simple entertainment of young adults in mind, and thus should hardly be subject to an onslaught of ideological analysis afforded the likes of the intentional political allegory found in Animal Farm.
+However, it was originally written with the simple entertainment of young adults in mind, and thus should hardly be subject to an onslaught of ideological analysis afforded the likes of the intentional political allegory found in <i>Animal Farm</i>.

 And not just that, but I also felt irritated by the gratuitous attachment of meaning assigned to the sacrifices in character development and reliance on stereotype that a new author had to make in order to get her book published.
 In fact, J.K.
 Rowling is a female author that had to use a genderless pseudonym in order to be considered for publishing at all.
 To me, that inspires at least a token of sympathy (not to mention understanding when it comes to gender norms in her books).